tsundberg/a-testable-architecture-with-living-documentation/README.md

-# a-testable-architecture-with-living-documentation
+# A Testable Architecture With Living Documentation

-An example of a Testable Architecture with Living documentation
+An example of a Testable Architecture with Living documentation.

+## Building

+Build using Maven

+`./mvnw clean install`